-The Committee consists of 4 members.
+The Committee consists of four members.
 Two members are directly appointed by the Minister with one appointed as the Chairperson.
 A third member is appointed by the Minister from three persons nominated by the Local Government Association of the Northern Territory.
 The Surveyor-General is the fourth member of the Committee.

 The Department of Infrastructure, Planning and Logistics provides administrative support to the Committee through the Place Names Unit.

 Members of the current Committee, whose term concludes on 2 April 2021, are: